devpro/epinio-samples/samples/dotnet/README.md

 ## Contribute

 All the projects are created from .NET templates.

-For Paketo Buildpacks to be able to create artifacts that run, the file `Procfile` must be added.
+For Paketo Buildpacks to be able to create artifacts that run, the file `Procfile` must be added (see [Override the Start Process Set by the Buildpack](https://paketo.io/docs/howto/dotnet-core/#override-the-start-process-set-by-the-buildpack)).